ttobolka/python-api-challenge/README.md

-This is mu submission for the python-api-challenge.
+This is my submission for the python-api-challenge.
 I utilized the cartopy, geoviews, and pyproj libraries for the map generation in the vacation portion of the assignment.
+ChatGPT was utilized for the map generation portion and for cleaning up naming in code, particularly with the linear regression portion of the weather section of the assignment.